Megan Fairchild

 Megan Fairchild (born June 17, 1984) is an American ballet dancer.
-She is currently a principal dancer with the New York City Ballet.
+She was a principal dancer with the New York City Ballet from 2005 until her farewell performance on May 24, 2026.

 Early life

 Fairchild was born in Salt Lake City, Utah, and began her dance training at the age of four, studying with Judy Levitre and Kaelynne Oliphant at Dance Concepts in Sandy, Utah, and at the Ballet West Conservatory in Salt Lake City with Sharee Lane, Deborah Dobson, and Maureen Laird.
 While at the Ballet West Conservatory, Fairchild was also a Ballet West trainee.
 Fairchild entered the School of American Ballet (SAB), the official school of New York City Ballet, in the fall of 2000.

 Her brother, Robert Fairchild was also a principal with the company.
 She and her brother are both recipients of the Mae L. Wien Award at the School of American Ballet.

 Career

 In November 2001, Fairchild joined the New York City Ballet as an apprentice, and in October 2002 she joined the Company and became a member of the corps de ballet.
 Fairchild was promoted to the rank of soloist in February 2004, and in January 2005, she was promoted to principal dancer.

 In 2011, she danced the role of Sugar Plum Fairy in a telecast of The Nutcracker.

 Fairchild made her Broadway stage debut playing the role of Ivy Smith in the 2014 revival of On the Town, which opened on October 16, 2014, at the Lyric Theatre.
 She received the 2015 Theatre World Award for her performance.
 She is currently a Teaching Fellow with the School of American Ballet.

 Fairchild defended Peter Martins, then Ballet Master in Chief of the New York City Ballet, when he was accused of physical and sexual abuse.
 She said she felt safe working with him.